-For information about OpenVMS Operating System on Integrity servers and Version 8.2 and later on Alpha, refer to HP OpenVMS for Integrity Servers Version 8.2-1 and 8.2, and HP OpenVMS Alpha Version 8.2 Software Product Description (SPD 82.35.xx).
+For information about OpenVMS Version 8.3 Operating System on Integrity servers and AlphasServer systems, refer to HP OpenVMS Version 8.3 for Alpha and Integrity Servers (SPD 82.35.xx).

 The ability to have more than one version of OpenVMS in an OpenVMS Cluster allows upgrades to be performed in a staged fashion so that continuous OpenVMS Cluster system operation is maintained during the upgrade process.
 Only one version of OpenVMS can exist on any system disk; multiple versions of OpenVMS in an OpenVMS Cluster require multiple system disks.
 Also, system disks are architecture specific: OpenVMS Alpha and OpenVMS VAX cannot coexist on the same system disk.
 The coexistence of multiple versions of OpenVMS in an OpenVMS Cluster configuration is supported according to the following conditions: